lionsheart-git/cyphal-onboard-sounding-rockets/README.md

 ### Running the tests

 Loading or building the CMakeList.txt in the root directory gives access to all test targets.
 They can be selected individually or run all at once by choosing the UnitTests target.
+Please be aware that test T104ChangeOfCommunicationInterfaceTest needs manual intervention and results gathered by running the UnitTest target are not correct.
+This test should be run individually.

-The exact steps to run each test can be found in the bachelor thesis.
+The exact steps to run each test can be found in the [Running-Tests.md](Doc/Running-Tests.md) and the bachelor thesis.

 ### Known problems